im-xra-dev/chomp-timeline/docs/caching.md

 - info on whats already been shown to them (to avoid duplication and promote diversity in the feed)
 - a pre-cached pool of posts, ranked from best to worst
 - the current timeline in the order it will be sent to the user
+- attributes related to the cache, such as cache size and limit/skip configuration

 The cache should automatically kill data that is too old, though the system will also process jobs that clear it when required.
 Ideally, data should never become too old.
 This method of killing is a failsafe.